acoustic-warfare/zybo-rt-sampler/README.md

 * `out/` Generated images from the scripts in zybo/

 * `PC/` A large collection of APIs, programs and tips on how to use the microphone array.
 It is here the beamforming algorithms resides.
+Here you will find the demo applications as well

 Rapid Development on the Zybo using Baremetal uBoot